Spectral analysis of three-state quantum walks with general coin matrices

 \section{Conclusion and Discussion}

 In this paper, we developed a general transfer matrix method for analyzing the spectral properties of space-inhomogeneous three-state quantum walks (QWs) on the integer lattice with general coin matrices.
 This extends previous results \cite{Kiumi2022-ts}, which were limited to specific classes such as Grover-type coins, to a broader class of models including non-Grover-type coins like the Fourier matrix.
+Furthermore, we explicitly characterized the essential spectrum, identifying both the flat-band eigenvalues with infinite multiplicity and the absolutely continuous spectrum.
+This completes the full spectral classification of the model.
 Our approach reduces the eigenvalue problem of the original three-state QW to a tractable two-component recurrence relation, enabling an explicit characterization of eigenvalues and eigenstates through a $2 \times 2$ transfer matrix formalism.
 We derived a necessary and sufficient condition for the eigenvalue problem in the case of two-phase QWs with a finite number of defects, providing a mathematical characterization and enabling a precise analysis of localization phenomena in these systems.

 As a concrete application of our framework, we numerically analyzed the Fourier walk—a three-state QW with a coin matrix not amenable to earlier analytic techniques—under one-defect and two-phase settings.
 Despite the fact that the homogeneous Fourier walk is known to be delocalized, our results confirm that both the one-defect and two-phase modifications induce localization.
 We verified the existence of discrete eigenvalues via plots of the function $\chi(\lambda)$ and demonstrated localization through the time evolution of the probability distribution.